-Learning how to code will not only let you complete this project, but it will help you to do a better job of speaking to tech folks in the future, when your company is big enough that you want to focus on other things.
+Learning how to code will not only let you complete this project, but will help you to do a better job of speaking to tech folks in the future when your company is big enough that you want to focus on other things.

 Remove privacy concerns

 If your company is still based out of your living room, it can feel a little bit tin foil hat conspiracy theorist to start deciding that idea thieves are hiding around every corner, but theft of ideas absolutely does happen.
 Sometimes it’s intentional, but more often, people overhear just enough that they springboard onto an idea of their own.
 That can still threaten your market if you’re not careful.

 If you’re sure that your idea is a winner, you may want to maintain your secrecy until you can acquire a patent or trademark, which means learning how to code at least well enough to create a prototype.

 Improve your own skills

 It is generally agreed that bosses who know at least a little bit about what their employees are doing are better to work for.
 If you know how much work is involved in very small changes, you may be better able to understand the concerns and time frames presented by your eventual IT team.